lukeschafer/jamd/Readme.md

   You can change the base path by calling:

     jamd.config({scriptRoot: '/Scripts'}); //without a trailing slash

+  You can set the default timeout period for loading scripts, default 10,000ms

+    jamd.config({scriptTimeout: 2000}); // 2 seconds

-  which resolves to /Scripts/lib/foo.js which, of course is from thr root of your host
+  which resolves to /Scripts/lib/foo.js which, of course is from the root of your host

 ## Tests

-  Coming
+  QUnit, found in tests/
+  At the moment, 14 passing tests

 ## To do

   * allow explicit mapping of key to source, so map require('someScript', ... to 'http://www.test.com/js/someScript.js'
-  * Tests
   * more events?
-  * disallow muliple concurrent attempts to load async-load a module (subsequent attempts should wait)
+  * investigate whether to disallow muliple concurrent attempts to load async-load a module (subsequent attempts should wait) - at the moment it kinda just works...

 ## License: The MIT License